 The code must be unique for each person.
 It will be considered as plagiarism, if two or more similar solutions are submitted.

-Detailed rules for this module and the exercises can be downloaded here.
+Detailed rules for this module and the exercises can be found here.

 * Please note that this list is only preliminary.
 Check this website for updates.
-If your student ID is not mentioned in one of the lists, but if you believe that you have fulfilled all prerequisites to participate in the exam, please send an e-mail to Mention "Image Processing Exam" as subject in the header of your e-mail.
+If your student ID is not mentioned in one of the lists, but if you believe that you have fulfilled all prerequisites to participate in the exam, please send an e-mail to and .
+Mention "Image Processing Exam" as subject in the header of your e-mail.
 If this exam is a retake, please indicate whether you want to solve the programming part in Python or in MATLAB.

 Please note also, that you will have to wear a face mask (medical surgical mask or FFP2 mask) during the exam.
 If you have any signs/symptomps that might be indicative for COVID (i.e. elevated temperature, fever or chills, cough, shortness of breath, loss of taste or smell) we ask you to refrain from coming to the exam.
 See a medical doctor and send his/her medical certificate to Dr. Babovsky.